Haunting haute-couture finishes off London Fashion Week

 LONDON Spectral outfits and chilling winter prints capped off London Fashion Week on Tuesday, as the fashion season baton moves from the British capital to Milan.

-Britain is also increasingly drawing high-profile names to its fashion industry, which has a direct value of 21 billion pounds ($32.43 billion) to the Britain's $2.5 trillion economy, BFC figures show.
+Britain is also increasingly drawing high-profile names to its fashion industry, which has a direct value of 21 billion pounds to the Britain's $2.5 trillion economy, BFC figures show.

 American designer Tom Ford made his catwalk debut in London this week, while pop-star Rihanna chose to launch a clothing line with British retailer River Island.